Andalusian cadence: Harmonic peculiarities

 The tonal system sets three main functions for the diatonic tertian chords: tonic (T), dominant (D) and subdominant (SD).
 Any sequence through different functions is allowed (e.g. T→D, SD→D), except for D→SD.
-A tonal scale's degrees are as following: "I" and "VI" are tonic chords (of which, "I" is stronger; all final cadences end in "I"), "V" and "VII" are dominants (both feature the leading tone and "V" is more potent), "IV" and "II" are subdominant chords ("IV" is stronger). ("III" isn't given a precise function, although it may replace a dominant in some cases.)
+A tonal scale's degrees are as following: "I" and "VI" are tonic chords (of which, "I" is stronger; all final cadences end in "I"), "V" and "VII" are dominant function (both feature the leading tone and "V" is more potent), "IV" and "II" are subdominant function chords ("IV" is stronger). ("III" isn't given a precise function, although it may replace a dominant in some cases.)
 All sequences between same-function chords, from the weaker member to the stronger (e.g. VII – V), are forbidden.
-When using the natural minor, dominant chords exchange their leading tone for a subtonic; as a result, their dominant quality is strongly undermined.
+When using the natural minor, dominant function chords exchange their leading tone for a subtonic; as a result, their dominant quality is strongly undermined.

 A tonal insight on the Andalusian cadence leads to considering the "♭VII" a local exception: the subtonic it uses for a root should be, however, re-replaced by the leading tone before returning to "i".
 (The leading tone is heard in the "V" chord, as the chord's major third.)
 A "♭VII" would leave the dominant category (compare: "♮VII") and start acting to the contrary.
 That is, a "♭VII" chord would now prefer moving to a subdominant rather than to a tonic chord.
 Yet, the Andalusian cadence brings about a limit condition for tonal harmony, with a ♭VII – ♭VI chord move.

 The Andalusian is an authentic cadence, because a dominant chord ("V") comes just before the tonic "i".
 (Using modal harmonies, the third, and not the fourth chord – "♭II" – acts as the dominant, substituted to tritone.
 Even so, the cadence stays authentic.
 The fourth chord itself is the tonic, so the cadence need not return to the tonal tonic, i.e. modal "iv".)